Tuesday, 29 December 2020

 In addition, there are questions over the text of Luke.
 It has sometimes been suspected that Luke’s Nativity story is an interpolation, written decades after the rest of the gospel.
 That theory would explain why Luke’s Nativity has almost nothing in common with Matthew’s.
 It would explain why Luke 3 feels very introduction-ish: it opens with an elaborate introduction pinpointing in time the beginning of Jesus’ ministry, and the genealogy of Jesus doesn’t appear until chapter 3.

 Well, maybe.
 Actually I’m not convinced.
 There are some striking thematic links between Mary’s and Simeon’s songs in Luke 1–2 and the rest of the gospel, which suggests that they’re integral.
-Also, I’ve tried some basic stylometric tests (without being an expert in stylometric analysis, mind), and my tests consistently group the three synoptic gospels together, and John separately.
+Also, I’ve tried several basic stylometric tests (without being an expert in stylometric analysis, mind), and the tests consistently group the three synoptic gospels together, and John separately.
 When it comes to the Nativity stories, though, the tests don’t see much difference.
 In terms of authorial style, the Nativities consistently come out pretty close to the rest of their respective gospels.
 By contrast, the same tests easily detect a passage which is known to be an interpolation: the episode of the woman caught in adultery in John 7.53–8.11.

 Stylometric tests of the four canonical gospels conducted in RStudio with the package ‘stylo’.
 The text was prepared by stripping all accents, case, and punctuation; converting iota subscript to iota adscript; transliterating into the Roman alphabet using Beta Code; and dividing the text into chapters.
 Two passages known to be interpolations were separated from their chapters, John 7.53–8.11 and the long ending of Mark (shown here as Mk_16b).
 The tests shown here plot the 200 most frequent 3 word sequences (left) and 4 word sequences (right), and maximise the distance between each chapter using principal component analysis.
 Notice that the chapters of John (in red) are grouped separately from the three synoptic gospels, indicating differences in language, authorial style, or content.